SGTAC/sgtac.github.io/venue.md

 The workshop will be held at the premises of the University of Primorska, at **InnoRenew CoE** in Izola, Slovenia.

-Known for its sustainable, cutting-edge wooden architecture, the institute provides an inspiring academic setting right by the Adriatic sea.
+Known for its sustainable, cutting-edge wooden architecture, the institute provides an inspiring academic setting right by the Adriatic Sea.

 <div class="slider-container">
   <div class="slider">